LibreSign/libresign.github.io/site/Getting-started.md

 Get data of a specific file, you can use `file_id` or `uuid` on path, both data you will receive after request to `POST /request-signature`

-The association between user and file will result on a `fileUserId`.
+The association between user and file will result on a `signRequestId`.
 You will need this to sign the document or define the page and coordinates of place that the signature of the user will be filled.

 ```bash
 curl --request GET \